productofbigbang/AI_Nutritionist_using_YOLO_GEMINI/README.md

 # AI_Nutritionist_using_YOLO_GEMINI

-Here's a draft README file for the provided code:

 # Diet Analysis with Image Recognition

 This project uses computer vision and generative AI to analyze meal images and provide personalized nutrition information.